A project tracing Edinburgh’s role in shaping the revolutionary science of molecular biology.

 By telling the story of a dynamic group of researchers, working through a revolutionary period in biology, we hope to unearth the key principles that foster creative, productive and collaborative science.

-The final forms to deliver the project’s findings will emerge in due course.
 This website will be used to document the process and share ideas with the world.

 The research is generously funded by the Kirkhouse Trust, but all the views presented here are the author’s own.